 What are sliding wardrobes and hinged wardrobes?

-In this system, the door is attached to the door jamb with the help of typically two of three hinges.
+In this system, the door is attached to the door jamb with the help of typically two or three hinges.
 In the case of wardrobes, a door that is to be fixed on a hinge is not more than 24-inch wide so that there is no excess load on the door jamb.
 In case the door is wider and bigger, the number and quality of hinges have to be increased accordingly to give the door better support.
 These doors open outwardly at a 90-degree angle.
-Hinge-based doors have been in existence since ages, and despite the rocking entry of its more contemporary peer sliding doors, they still remain high in the popularity index.
+Hinge-based doors have been in existence for ages, and despite the rocking entry of its more contemporary peer sliding doors, they still remain high in the popularity index.
+Also, check out our Westminister Hinged Wardrobes and explore how our team created mirrored hinged wardrobes in Mayfair.

 Which one is better?
 Sliding or hinged wardrobe?